It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 What a bunch of bigots.

-And the Supreme Court majority today said that all of those 342 in the House and those 85 in the Senate passed the Defense of Marriage Act because they hated gays and they wanted to punish gays and they wanted to mean gays and they wanted to impugn gays and they wanted to impugn homosexuality.
+And the Supreme Court majority today said that all of those 342 in the House and those 85 in the Senate passed the Defensive Marriage Act because they hated gays and they wanted to punish gays and they wanted to mean gays and they wanted to impugn gays and they wanted to impugn homosexuality.

 Clinton's statement said by overturning DOMA, the court recognized that discrimination towards any group holds us all back in our efforts to form a more perfect.

-is such bogus poppycock.
+is such a bogus poppycock.

 A year and a half ago, President Obama was opposed to gay marriage.